Artist Ai Weiwei unfazed by China ending presidential term limits

 “There’s no excuse for any kind of policy (that) should not consider protecting basic human rights.”

-The artist, who helped design the stadium of the 2008 Beijing Olympic Games but was arrested in 2011 following criticism of the ruling Chinese Comumunist Party, said he was not concerned the changes could bring a regime with “no end”.
+The artist, who helped design the stadium of the 2008 Beijing Olympic Games but was arrested in 2011 following criticism of the ruling Chinese Comumunist Party, said he was not concerned the changes could bring a regime with“no end”.

-“Life is getting better,” he said.
+“People’s lives (are) getting better,” he said.

-“So many youngsters study outside.
-The ideas to respect very basic human values are becoming more and more important for a society to maintain competition.”
+“You see so many youngsters study outside and I think that the Western idea to respect very basic human values has become more and more important for a society to maintain the competition.”

-Ai is set to speak on Thursday at the Australian launch of his asylum-seeker documentary, “Human Flow”, at the Sydney Opera House.
+Ai is set to speak on Thursday at the Australian launch of his asylum-seeker documentary,“Human Flow”, at the Sydney Opera House.

 Ai, who has lived in Berlin since 2015, said he wanted the film to make people see refugees in a different light, as they were victims of man-made problems.

-Note: (This story has been corrected to fix wording in quotes in paragraphs 4,5,12,13)